-We understand that it can be daunting preparing for a university interview, especially if your education has been different over the last two years.
+We understand that it can be daunting preparing for a university interview.
 We want to encourage you to see your interview as an opportunity to show us what you're passionate about and what you'll bring to our creative community.

 We're always here to help, so if you have any questions you can use the contact details at the bottom of this page and we can support your application journey.